-Examples of Bad Faith Insurance in Premises and Property Claims
+What Are Examples of Bad Faith Insurance in Premises and Property Claims?

 Just as a policyholder has an obligation to make his or her premium payments on time, an insurer has an obligation to process claims in good faith.
 A few examples of bad faith insurance practices in premises and property claims include:

 - Misrepresented aspects of a policyholder’s coverage.

 - Withholding relevant information about a claimant’s policy, such as additional available coverage for a claim.

 - Unreasonable or deliberate delays in processing claims.